lptr/analyze-builds/README.md

 ### Limitations

 The tool only processes task executions.
 It does not include worker API work and artifact transform executions, as build scans contain no information about these work types.
-For vanilla Java and Kotlin builds this shouldn't be a problem.
+For vanilla Java and Kotlin builds this typically shouldn't be a problem.
 It will distort results when measuring Android builds that rely on both transforms and the worker API.

 The resutls only include a breakdown of the _execution phase_ of the Gradle build.
 They don't include the overhead added by Gradle's configuration phase, nor any IDE overhead.
 When considering actual developer experience these overheads should be accounted for.